zak-al/Psi/Readme.md

 You can assign your own colour (represented by a tuple) or one of the values contained in class `Background`.
 For the moment, these colours are `white` (default) and `black`, which is a "light black" with value (10, 10, 10).

+**Note that parameter changes will only be taken into account if performed before instantiating PSnippet.**

 ### Ligatures

 _Psi_ supports some simple ligatures.
 They include weak equalities (`<=` and `>=`), not equal (`!=`), and infinity (`+infinity`, `-infinity` and `infinity`).
 They are enabled by default, but can be disabled by passing `ligatures=False` to the constructor of `PSnippet` (see below for a tutorial on how to create Snippets).

 ---

+## Install

+Run:

+`pip3 install --upgrade git+https://github.com/zak-al/Psi.git#egg=Psi`

 ## Create your image